 Most importantly, an assured delineation outlines wetland boundaries with a high level of accuracy.
 This is key to getting projects moving in a timely fashion.
 Significant delays in permitting can result if wetland boundaries are inaccurate.

-To obtain the designation, applicants must submit six wetland delineation reports from the previous two years' growing seasons.
+To obtain the certification, applicants must submit six wetland delineation reports from the previous two years' growing seasons.
 These reports receive technical review by WDNR staff who evaluate the applicant’s demonstration of thorough understanding of delineation methods and procedures and the ability to apply these procedures to challenging field circumstances.

 Renee Wilde is a WDNR assured delineator and SEH scientist dedicated to helping clients preserve important wetland areas while keeping their projects on track.
-She has over 13 years of experience in the field of wetland science.